-SBCAST hosts the efforts of two Art Curators, Maiza Hixson and Lynn M. Holley.
-The Curators are principally involved in organizing First Thursday exhibitions for SBCAST or invited artists.
-The Curators also coordinate, on-site, exhibiting opportunities for small group and solo showings for artists.
-The Curators perform outreach to develop SBCAST’s relationships to the local, national and international community.
+SBCAST hosts the efforts Art Curator, Lynn M. Holley.
+The Curator is principally involved in organizing First Thursday exhibitions for SBCAST or invited artists.
+The Curator also coordinates, on-site, exhibiting opportunities for small group or solo showings for artists and perform outreach to develop SBCAST’s relationships to the local, national and international community.

 Lynn M. Holley

 Lynn M. Holley is an executive consultant to the arts.
 She is a writer, curator of gallery art and films.
 Early in her education she studied art history, the basics in color and design, and studio art, painting, print-making and life-drawing.
 Attracted more toward the liberal arts of poetry, philosophy and literature, she became a journalist, film reviewer and the the editor and publisher of two feminist newspapers, and additionally, with her academic work, published one of the first high technology magazines in the country: Technology NY.
 However, constantly interested and immersed in movies and films, she is now the founder and director of two film-festivals: the International Fine Arts Film Festival and the international 3-Minute Film Festival, both of which have been screened at SBCAST in 2016 and 2017.